ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 18. Pour or pipette off the liquid, Do not lose the DNA pellet.
 19. Add **700 uL** of cold **99% EtOH**, **mix well**, and **Centrifuge for 1 min** at maximum speed.
 20. Pour or pipette off the liquid, do not lose the DNA pellet. (*Pipetting off is better option to air-dry the pellet*)
-21. Allow pellets to dry (with Eppendorf tube cap open) in fumehood for 1-2 hours. <br>
+21. Allow pellets to dry (with Eppendorf tube cap open) in fumehood for 1-2 hours.
 >> If SpeedVac is available, dry the pellet for 30 min in the SpeedVac (*a) Turn on the rotor first and wait for the vacuum to start → b) Set the temperature to 30°C → c)	Turn on the motor second and start suction → d) Reverse steps to stop*)

 22.	**Resuspend** samples with **100 µL** of **1x TE buffer**.
 Allow to resuspend for 1 hr at 55°C or overnight in refrigerator before measuring purity, concentration or running a test gel.